 |2||Select the repository to use from the drop-down list next to the filter icon.|

-You can search for assets using tags or keywords.
+|3||Search for assets using tags or keywords.
 If smart content is enabled on the repository, after you enter a search term, you'll see recommended keywords under the search box.
 Click a keyword to add it to your search.|

-Taxonomies provide a hierarchical, folder-like structure within a category, and by default will search through all children of the selected node.
+Taxonomies provide a hierarchical, folder-like structure of categories.
+By default will search through all children of the selected node.
 If you prefer to limit your search to a specific node, select the node and deselect Include All Children

 Note:Taxonomies and categories are available only in Oracle Content and Experience, not Oracle Content and Experience-Classic.

-You can list the assets in your view by name, relevance, or by the last date they were updated.
-You can also toggle between tile and table views, letting you see more or fewer assets per page.|
+|11||You can sort the assets in your view by relevance, name, or by the last date they were updated.
+You can also toggle between grid and table views, letting you see more or fewer assets per page.|

 |13||If the asset is a content item, it might be translated.
 A list of translated versions is shown when you select the drop-down arrow next to the translation notation on the content item tile.
 To view all the languages associated with an item, select the item and click Languages.
-A new slide-out panel opens, showing you the translated versions of that asset.|
+A slide-out panel opens, showing you the translated versions of that asset.|